 - New student orientation and commencement activities

-- Social Chairs: Christina Tong and Jessica Robles
+- Social Chairs: Sydney Jones and Ellery Neiderer

 - American College Of Healthcare Executives (ACHE)

-The ACHE is an international professional society of 40,000 healthcare executives who lead hospitals, healthcare systems and other healthcare organizations.
+American College of Healthcare Executives (ACHE) is an international professional society of 40,000 healthcare executives who lead hospitals, healthcare systems and other healthcare organizations.
 ACHE's mission is to advance our members and healthcare management excellence.
-Yale ACHE intends to offer networking, education, and career development to students aspiring to pursue healthcare management roles at Yale SPH, SOM, Nursing, Medical School, and PA School.
+Yale ACHE offers networking, education, and career development to students aspiring to pursue healthcare management roles at Yale SPH, SOM, Nursing, Medical School, and the PA program.
+In the past few years, there has been an average of 100 Yale ACHE chapter members.
+There will be a variety of ACHE events over the course of the year including speaker series events, chapter events, professional development events, and Connecticut/National ACHE events (CT ACHE Student Career Panel, ACHE Congress).

 - Addiction Medicine Collaborative (AMC)